Jacques Bidet and Stathis Kouvelakis (eds)

 Reviewed by Michael Arfken

-Michael Arfken (email@example.com) is an Assistant Professor of Psychology at the University of Prince Edward Island, Canada.
-His primary research interests are in the intersection of Marxism and Hermeneutics.
+Michael Arfken is an Associate Professor of Psychology at the University of Prince Edward Island, Canada, and Research Fellow at The Critical Institute (http://www.criticalinstitute.org/).
+His work focuses on issues at the intersection of hermeneutic phenomenology, social psychology, and critical political economy (firstname.lastname@example.org).

 The Critical Companion to Contemporary Marxism brings together forty essays that chart the trajectory of Marxist scholarship since about the middle of the last century.
 Although the essays in this volume come from a variety of scholars, close to a quarter of the contributions are from the editors themselves.
 The central purpose of this volume is both to highlight the recent crises that Marxism has endured and to offer a number of ways to move Marxism beyond these challanges.